feltcute/ModdingDocsMGD/Doc/Manual/Events/Additions.rst

     {
     "NameOfScene": "Name of a Scene already in the game.", "theScene": [
-      "The new strings provided to theScene."
+      "The new :term:`strings` provided to theScene."
       "Entirely replacing the original one."
       "JumpToScene", "A New Scene"
       ]